 Rhino Walk in Zimbabwe’s Matopos National Park

 Matopos National Park, also referred to as Matobo National Park (the park signs use both names interchangeably), has a population of both white and black rhinos.

-Our rhino walk guide in Matopos was Ian Harmer, who is well-known in Africa for dedicating his life to the plight of rhinos – and for staking out some controversial but logical positions on the issue of rhino horn sales, which we’ll discuss later.
+Our rhino walk guide in Matopos was Ian Harmer, who is well-known in Africa for dedicating his life to rhinos – and for staking out some controversial but logical positions on the issue of rhino horn sales, which we’ll discuss later.

 Thanks to radio contact with rangers, Harmer was able to drive us to the general area where the rhinos happened to be hanging out on this particular morning.
 Then we hopped out and began walking.

 Armed guards stayed in close proximity to our group.
 Not to protect us, but to protect the rhinos.
 Poachers have become so brazen that they sometimes even kill rhinos in protected areas like Matopos.
 Many parts of Africa now have a shoot-to-kill policy when it comes to poachers.